mhmoslemi2338/Heterogeneity_EM_Survey/README.md

 ------
 # Data

 Obtain the dataset from the DeepMatcher library: [link](https://github.com/anhaidgroup/deepmatcher/blob/master/Datasets.md).
 Place the dataset in the `Dataset` directory.
-For each dataset, create a new subdirectory inside `Input/Dataset` containing `train.csv`, `valid.csv`, and `test.csv` files.
+For each dataset, create a new subdirectory inside `Dataset` containing `train.csv`, `valid.csv`, and `test.csv` files.

 # Plots